The bylaws are

 terms and expressions used throughout the Bylaw

-convenience, safety, visual amenity and civic values are maintained for the
+standards of convenience, safety, visual amenity and civic values are

 Bylaw clauses around Freedom